ee-jackson/wytham-hawthorn/README.md

 # wytham-hawthorn

-This repository contains the [research compendium](https://research-compendium.science) for the Wytham Hawthorn project, lead by Sofia Gripenberg's research group at the University of Reading.
-The compendium is a collection of all digital parts of the research project to date.
+This repository contains the [research compendium](https://research-compendium.science) for our in-prep manuscript:

-We are investigating the roles of plant enemies and mutualists in determining the spatial distribution of Hawthorn (*Crataegus monogyna*) in Wytham Woods.
+Eleanor E. Jackson, Matthew P. Greenwell, James M. Bullock, Tom H. Oliver, Susie Topple, Christopher W. Foster, Sofia Gripenberg. **Density-dependent effects on the reproductive ecology of trees in a temperate woodland.**

 ## Contents:

 ### [`code/`](code/)
 The [`code/`](code/) directory contains two subdirectories, [`exploration/`](code/exploration/) which contains R Markdown exploratory analyses, and [`scripts/`](code/scripts/) which contains all the code for cleaning, combining, and analysing the data.
-All paths in the scripts are relative to the root directory (where the `.Rproj` file lives).

 Each `.R` script has a summary at the top of what it does.
 The scripts are numbered in the order in which they would typically be run.
 All `.Rmd` files in [`exploration/`](code/exploration/) are knitted to `github_documents` to make the GitHub repo browsable.